cmgoffena13/etl-file-loader/README.md

 `./fileloader --help`

 ## Contributing
-See the [contributing](CONTRIBUTING.md) doc on detailed approaches to add to the repo in regards to development.
+See the [contributing](CONTRIBUTING.md) doc on setting up for development and detailed approaches to add to the repo in regards to development.
 This could be implementing more file formats, another notifier, another database integration, etc.

 ## Benchmarks
 I tested a local, 350MB (uncompressed), 2 million row parquet file with indepth validation utilizing a 100k batch size.
 The original file was obtained [here](https://github.com/datablist/sample-csv-files) and you can check the validation with the source configuration at `src/sources/systems/customer/customer.py`.
 Below are the benchmarks for each database.